youngjamespark/pysv/README.md

 # Build and Install
 $ python setup.py install

-# Example for narrow band and wide band
+# Example for narrow band and wide band speech quality estimation
     - test.py
         - only working on *.wav
         - when using it, please note that the sampling rate (frequency) should be 16000 or 8000.